Requirements for the Astronomy Major

 Prospective astronomy-physics majors are strongly urged to consult with the astronomy undergraduate advisor during registration week of their first semester at the University.

 Distinguished Majors Program in Astronomy-Physics

 Students must maintain a GPA of 3.400 or better.
 For the Distinguished Major Program (DMP), students must meet the requirements of the astronomy-physics major described above and must also take PHYS 3660 and a two-semester Senior Thesis (ASTR 4998).
-The six credits of elective astronomy courses must consist of ASTR 4810 and one additonal 4000 - 5000-level astronomy lecture course.
+The six credits of elective astronomy courses must consist of ASTR 4810 and a 5000-level course.
 This program leads to the award of degrees with distinction, high distinction, or highest distinction.

 Requirements for the Minor in Astronomy

 The Minor Program in Astronomy is intended mainly for students with a strong interest in the subject who do not have the time to commit to the mathematics and physics courses required for the major.
-The minor consists of 15 credits of Astronomy courses: ASTR 1210 and 12 additional credits of astronomy, at least 6 of which must be at the 3000-level or above.
-ASTR 2110 may be substituted for ASTR 1210.
+The minor consists of 15 credits of Astronomy courses.
+It can be completed in either of two ways: (1) ASTR 1210, 1220, and nine additional credits of astronomy at the 3000-level or above (ASTR 1270 may be substituted for ASTR 1220); or (2) ASTR 2110, 2120, and nine additional credits of astronomy at the 3000-level or above.
+In either scheme, ASTR 1230 may be substituted for one 3000-level astronomy course.